Emil Carlsen (Danish/American, 1853-1932)

 Condition: Lined, prominent craquelure, tenting (primarily to the lower third), minor surface grime.

-Provenance: By descent through the artist's family until 1974; ...; Post Road Gallery, The Fall Auction, October 13, 2018, Larchmont, New York; to a New York estate.
+Provenance: By descent through the artist's family until 1974; through to Post Road Gallery, The Fall Auction, October 13, 2018, Larchmont, New York; to a New York estate.

 N.B.
-Titled and dated circa 1908 by the Emil Carlsen Archives (ECA record control number 26038).
+This work is titled and dated circa 1908 by the Emil Carlsen Archives (ECA record control number 26038).
 Carlson likely painted this luminous scene during a Christmas visit to Venice with his family.
 Many of the works he completed in Venice were intended for his April 1909 exhibition at Bauer-Folsom Galleries, New York (see http://emilcarlsen.org/portfolio/emil-carlsen-venice-ca-1908/).

 With a partial label from the House of Heydenryk, Long Island City, New York, affixed to the frame.